Skip to main content

 The shapes are very symmetrical which suggests that the sand has covered a large human made object.
 Many archaeological sites have been discovered in this way.

-It is unfortunate that the original Google Earth Historical Imagery I used was removed by Google Earth a few years ago – but my screen shots are to be seen on the page and video.
+It is unfortunate that the original Google Earth Historical Imagery I used was removed by Google Earth when updated a few years ago – but my screen shots are to be seen on the page and video.

-The best that can be done now, using the coordinates given above, is to go to Google Earth, View, Historical Imagery, 2/2007.
+The best that can be done now, using the coordinates given above, is to go to the updated Google Earth, View, Historical Imagery, 2/2007.
 This shows the faint outlines of potentially buried objects, but not nearly as clearly as the original image of November 23, 2004.